640 South State StreetDover, Delaware 19901

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-Many of the warning signs of possible suicidal feelings are also symptoms of depression.
+Many of the warning signs of possible suicidal feelings are also signs of depression.
 Observations of the following behaviors may be helpful in identifying people who may be at risk of attempting suicide: